containers-kubernetes-education/installation/README.md

 ```

 ### Golang (Optional)
 The demo I will be using will be written in Golang, and if you wish to edit or work with the demo after the session you will need to install go, and setup your go path.
-You can find the go binaries here: https://go.dev/dl/
+You can find the go binaries here: https://go.dev/dl/.
+However I do show in the education how to compile the application using a contianer without having golang installed in the session

-I will be providing compiled binaries in the demo repositories so you can still run the demo with golang installed, but you wont be able to rebuild them without.
+I will also be providing compiled binaries in the demo repositories so you can still run the demo with golang installed, but you wont be able to rebuild them without.

 ## Session 2